Sour cream: Uses

 Sour cream is commonly used as a condiment on foods, or combined with other ingredients to form a dipping sauce.
 It can be added to soups and sauces to help thicken and make them creamy, or in baking to help increase the moisture level over and above using milk.

-In Tex–Mex cuisine, it is often used as a substitute for crema in nachos, tacos, burritos, and taquitos.
+In Tex–Mex cuisine, it is often used as a topping for nachos, tacos, burritos, and taquitos.